 Treatment for substance misuse and addiction depends on the type of substances involved, and how serious a person’s addiction is.
 Treatment may involve a mix of psychiatric interventions, psychological care, support groups and self-help strategies.

-Beleura Private Hospital provides a specialised treatment program for adults aged 18 years or over who are experiencing problems relating to alcohol addiction.
+Ramsay Clinic Beleura provides a specialised treatment program for adults aged 18 years or over who are experiencing problems relating to alcohol addiction.

 We provide a caring and non-judgemental environment in which patients can work on issues such as relapse prevention, building self-esteem, dealing with cravings, and learning to communicate more effectively.